-The primary aim of the Occupational and Environmental Health Nursing Program within the M.S.N. program at UCLA is to develop advanced practice registered nurse practitioners with an extensive body of occupational health and safety knowledge and a high level of competence in the area of worker health.
+The UCLA School of Nursing offers a two-year graduate program for the Master of Science in Nursing (M.S.N.) with a focus in Occupational and Environmental Health Nursing.
+The primary aim of the Occupational and Environmental Health Nursing Program within the M.S.N. program is to develop advanced practice registered nurse practitioners with an extensive body of occupational health and safety knowledge and a high level of competence in the area of worker health.
 In their practice, Occupational and Environmental Health Nurses use logic and reason distinguished by intellectual curiosity and individual creativity.
 Advanced practice registered nurse practitioners in occupational and environmental health apply multidisciplinary theories, including nursing, public health, biologic, behavioral, management, and organizational theories as well as content in industrial hygiene and safety to develop, implement, and evaluate models of worker health and quality of occupational health and safety services.
 They are able to assess, diagnose, plan, implement, manage, and evaluate the care of workers, their families, and communities from diverse economic, ethnic, and cultural backgrounds.

 Students elect to do an Occupational & Environmental Health focus in one of two areas: